awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/ASGettingNotifications.md

 Notifications are useful for designing event\-driven applications\.
 If you use notifications to check that a resource enters a desired state, you can eliminate polling, and you won't encounter the `RequestLimitExceeded` error that sometimes results from polling\.

 AWS provides various tools that you can use to send notifications\.
 Alternatively, you can use EventBridge and Amazon SNS to send notifications when your Auto Scaling groups launch or terminate instances\.
 In EventBridge, the rule describes which events you're notified about\.
 In Amazon SNS, the topic describes what kind of notification you receive\.
 Using this option, you can decide if certain events should trigger a Lambda function instead\.
-For more information, see [Automating Amazon EC2 Auto Scaling with EventBridge](cloud-watch-events.md)\.
+For more information, see [Using Amazon EC2 Auto Scaling with EventBridge](cloud-watch-events.md)\.

 **Contents**
 + [SNS notifications](#auto-scaling-sns-notifications)